Hubert de Sevrac: Synopsis

 The novel opens with Hubert de Sevrac, a French aristocrat, fleeing Paris in the summer of 1792 with his wife and daughter.
 Their antagonist is Monsieur Ravillon, a gamekeeper's son.
 Hubert's father, the Marquis de Sevrac, murdered Ravillon's father and named Ravillon his heir out of guilt.
 Ravillon then murdered the Marquis to inherit.
 As a stipulation of the Marquis' will, Ravillon's own heir must be Hubert's daughter Sabina.
 Hubert refuses to marry Sabina to Ravillon's son Arnaud (Ravillon's scheme to keep the de Sevrac fortune in his family), so Ravillon instigates a duel.
 Ravillon stabs an English tourist by mistake instead, fakes his own death, and frames Hubert.
 Ravillon kidnaps Sabina to a castle, where he tries to bully her into marrying Arnaud.
 Hubert is narrowly saved from execution for Ravillon's (false) murder thanks to the arrival of the also not-murdered English tourist, Edmund St. Clair.

 Hubert goes temporarily insane after being unable to respond to an insult with a duel.
 He writes sentimental poetry, and feels better.
 A malicious priest, the Abbot Palerma, preys on Sabina's trust, and she narrowly avoids kidnappings and rapes.
 Eventually, Sabina is able to resist the Abbot through rational philosophy and good advice from her sensible mother.
 Hubert tries to find employment under the false name D'Angerville, but ineffectively, as he spends too much time reading poetry.
 He also befriends the peasant Giovanni, who expands his political worldview.

 Sabina falls in love with Edmund St. Clair, who does not tell her he is already married.
 Paulina Montoni, the daughter of a local Count, falls in love with Hubert, who also does not disclose that he is married.
 Ravillon forces Paulina to marry him; imprisoned in his castle, she goes insane, but is rescued by Hubert.
 Ravillon flees, using a stolen family heirloom to impersonate Hubert.
 This identity theft leads to his death, as Ravillon is murdered by a Frenchman who mistakenly believes Hubert is responsible for the crimes of the cruel Count de Briancour.
 (Briancour is a friend of Ravillon's, who imprisoned the man's father in the Bastille, and extorted sex from the man's sister for their father's release.)
-Rather than reclaim his inheritance from Ravillon, Hubert moves the family to England, where they can live on his wife's recent inheritance from her mother.
+Rather than reclaim his inheritance after Ravillon's death, Hubert moves the family to England, where they can live on his wife's recent inheritance from her mother.
 Sabina marries a newly widowed St. Clair, and the de Sevrac family name comes to an end.